ravendb/bootcamp/src/Unit-1/lesson3/README.md

 ## Exercise: Defining and using a connection string

-Again, this exercise picks up right where previous one left off.
+Again, this exercise picks up right where the previous one left off.

 ### Step 1: Defining the connection string in `app(web).config`

 Add or edit the `app.config` file (we are using a console application).
-Then, modify his content adding the `connectionStrings` section.
+Then, modify its content adding the `connectionStrings` section.

 ````xml
 <?xml version="1.0" encoding="utf-8" ?>